thomas4019/expressa/README.md

 ## Summary

+Expressa is a data-driven extensable API framework which makes it easy to create a basic API without custom code.
+It includes a django-like admin interface for creating documents and managing permissions without doing any code.
+Furthermore, the collection schema's themselves can be edited through the admin interface which makes adding new endpoints simple.

+Those with experience in node and express can mix expressa with their own endpoints, since expressa is just a middleware.
+It includes a system for adding event listeners which can stop requests and/or modify the results, so advanced functionality can be cleanly added.

-Expressa is an extensable API framework/CMS for express.
-Collections are described using [JSON schema](http://json-schema.org).
-Documents are stored in MongoDB, PostgreSQL (using [jsonb](http://www.postgresql.org/docs/9.4/static/datatype-json.html)), or text files (for small collections)
+The [JSON schema](http://json-schema.org) standard format is used for describing the documents in a collection.
+Documents can be stored in MongoDB, PostgreSQL, or just text files.

-It includes a django-like admin interface for creating and editing documents, editing collection schemas, and managing permisions.

 ## Getting Started

+Create a directory to hold your application, make that your working directory, and initialize npm

+    mkdir myapp
+    cd myapp
+    npm init

 Install via npm

     npm install expressa expressa-admin express

-Create a file `app.js` with the following code (or integrate the middle 4 lines into your existing express app)
+Create a file `app.js` with the following code (or just copy the middle 3 lines into your existing express app)

     var express = require('express');
     var app = express();

-    var expressa = require('expressa')();
+    var expressa = require('expressa');
-    var api = expressa.api;
-    app.use('/api', api);
+    app.use('/api', expressa);
     app.use('/admin', expressa.admin());

     app.listen(3000, function () {
       console.log('Example app listening on port 3000!');
     });

-Note: you can run the api server on a different host or prefix and then pass the url of the api server into expressa.admin()
+Note: you can run the api server on a different host or prefix and then by passing the url like so expressa.admin({ apiurl:'/' })

 ### Start the server